grafana/loki/docs/sources/clients/promtail/stages/multiline.md

 # `multiline` stage

-The `multiline` stage multiple lines into a multiline block before passing it on to the next stage in the pipeline.
+The `multiline` stage merges multiple lines into a multiline block before passing it on to the next stage in the pipeline.

 A new block is identified by the `firstline` regular expression.
 Any line that does *not* match the expression is considered to be part of the block of the previous match.